Rakhyvel/Orng_old/documentation.md

 sub::(x:Int, y:Int)->Int = x - y
 left::(x:Int, y:Int)->Int = x
 ```
+Functions must return a value for all control paths, unless the function is `()` codomain type.

 Compile-time constant function typed values are generated out as proper functions.
 Non-compile-time constant function typed values act as function pointers.

+Function data types may not be cast to non-function data types, and vice versa.

 Two function typed values are equal when the address of the function they point to is the same.
 ```